KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 ## Custom fields

-Custom fields section provides access to fields that are built for extensibility of Kianda capabilities.
+The Custom fields section provides access to fields that are built for extensibility of Kianda capabilities.
 It is particularly useful in those situations where existing fields or rules will not provide the required functionality.

 Custom fields have the purpose of providing a user interface for end-users.
-If you need to build "an action" then you should use a custom rule widget.
+These custom fields can be built by developers.
 It allows a developer to build a reusable component that would then be used by process designers in real processes.

-Check-out the [development](development.md) section for more details on how to build custom widgets in Kianda.
+Check-out the [development](/docs/getting-started/welcome/low-code/) section for more details on how to build custom widgets in Kianda.

 ## Advanced techniques